Ronnie Magsanoc: Purefoods Tender Juicy Hotdogs (2001–2002)

+National team career

+As a college player, Magsanoc had stints with the Philippine national team in the 1986 Asian Games, 1987 Jones Cup, ABC championships and SEA Games under coach Joe Lipa.
+Alongside Paras, they won a gold medal in the 1986 Guam Invitational and the 1987 SEA Games.

 He was also a member of the all-professional Philippine National Team that took home the silver medal in the 1990 Asian Games.

-In 2000, he was named a member of the PBA's 25 Greatest Players.

-In 2013, he was enshrined into the PBA Hall of Fame, along with Paras, Lim Eng Beng, and the late Ed Ocampo.

 Coaching career

-On retirement from playing basketball, Magsanoc went into coaching basketball teams.
-He was the former assistant coach of the Purefoods Tender Juicy Giants under Ryan Gregorio, and also for Meralco Bolts under Gregorio and later on Norman Black, until Black's demotion.
+After retiring, Magsanoc focused mostly on raising his family.
+He also became the assistant coach of the Purefoods Tender Juicy Giants under Ryan Gregorio, and also for Meralco Bolts under Gregorio and later on Norman Black, until Black's demotion in 2023.
+During this time, he also made appearances in exhibition games, such as the NBA Asia Challenge in 2009 and the 2019 PBA All-Star Game.

-He was the head coach of the San Beda Red Lions for the 88th season of NCAA (2012–13).
-He resigned his coaching job in San Beda after winning a championship in his rookie year.
+In 2012, 10 years after retiring from the PBA, Magsanoc became the head coach of the San Beda Red Lions for the 88th season of the NCAA.
+He resigned from his coaching job in San Beda after winning a championship in his rookie year.

-He also served as an assistant coach for the Ateneo Blue Eagles, a collegiate varsity team in the Philippines.
-He is the lead assistant and leads the huddle when timeouts occurred.

-He formerly served as the former head coach of the Lamoiyan Corp.
-PBA D-League team, Hapee Fresh Fighters.
+From 2014 to 2015, Magsanoc also served as an assistant coach for the Ateneo Blue Eagles, a collegiate varsity team in the Philippines.
+Also during this time, he served as the head coach of the PBA D-League team Hapee Fresh Fighters.
+With him, Hapee won the 2014–15 PBA D-League Aspirants Cup.

-He was a guest cameo in Got To Believe, with then La Salle star Jeron Teng.
-They starred as coach and player of opposing team against Joaquin's (played by Daniel Padilla) basketball team.

-Off the court
+Magsanoc was also the program director of the national 3x3 basketball program from 2019 to 2026.
+In 2023, he served as the UAAP basketball commissioner, overseeing junior basketball and 3x3 basketball.

+Broadcasting career

-He is a color commentator for the television coverage of the PBA from mid-2000s, when his team were not playing.
+Magsanoc is a color commentator for the television coverage of the PBA from the mid-2000s, when his team was not playing.
 He also a color commentator to UAAP basketball and volleyball games in mid-2000s.
 He also served as a pre-game reporter for the Game 7 of 1998 PBA All-Filipino Cup finals.
+He returned to the PBA as a color analyst during the 2020s, commentating games for PBA Rush.
+When NBA games were being broadcast on S+A during the 2010s, he and Benjie Paras commentated the games.

-He formerly served as a play-by-play commentator in the Shakey's V-League 12th Season Collegiate Conference and in the Solar Sports coverage of the 2015 PSL Grand Prix Conference.
+Magsanoc formerly served as a play-by-play commentator in the Shakey's V-League 12th Season Collegiate Conference and in the Solar Sports coverage of the 2015 PSL Grand Prix Conference.
 He served as a color commentator when the league was changed as the Premier Volleyball League and being broadcast on S+A, (now in One Sports).

-Magsanoc is a regular color commentator for the UNTV Cup since its inaugural season in 2013 up to present.
-He is also serving as the commissioner of the UNTV Volleyball League since its first season in 2023.

-He returned on PBA as a color analyst.
+Since his start as a television commentator, he has also covered baseball, football, track and field, and major events such as the Olympics and Grand Slam tennis matches.

+In 2026, Magsanoc will served as co-host along with Benjie Paras for a weekly sports talk show Walang Bolahan that aired Every Saturday afternoon from 4:00 PM to 5:00 PM over DWIZ and Aliw Channel 23.